 Have a chat with a friend

-Having a strong support network is really useful when you feel stressed.
+Having a strong support network is really useful, especially when you’re stressed.
 The old saying ‘a problem shared is a problem halved’ still holds true, and by sharing your feelings with trusted friends and family members, you may feel far more able to face the stressors in your life and overcome them.
 If you struggle to talk about your feelings, going on a long walk with someone close to you can often help you open up (as well as getting the benefits of those mood-boosting endorphins!)

-Stress can often arise from worries about the future.
+Stress in young people can often arise from worries about the future.
 The technique of mindfulness is all about focussing on the present.
 By being aware of yourself, your mind and your surroundings, you can help slow down those racing thoughts and worries.
 The NHS has a handy guide to mindfulness.

 It’s really easy to become isolated when you’re feeling stressed.
 Hiding away from others may mean you avoid uncomfortable questions, but often those anxious and worried feelings become amplified.
 If you don’t feel up to going out, or even if you feel you just don’t have the time, sharing a meal with friends or family can help just by feeling more relaxed and able to chat.
 It doesn’t have to be anything fancy; a pizza and Netflix might be enough to make you feel more like yourself again.